codevogel/peck/README.md

 peck bar/baz
 ```

 Stores the screenshot to the specified path.
+(In this example, would store the
+screenshot at `./foo.png` or `./bar/baz.png`)

 ### Recording